raja-ar/jorgecastilloprz.github.io/_posts/2015-15-08-android-filling-loaders.md

 ## WavesClippingTransform

-The `transform()` method will look like the previous sample one exactly, so i am not copying it here again.
+The `transform()` method will look exactly like the one from the previous sample, so i am not copying it here again.
 We will focus in the path building, as it is the most interesting stuff here.
 I will give you the code directly:
 ```java
 private void buildClippingPath() {
     buildWaveAtIndex(currentWave++ % 128, 128);